-In addition to that, I wanted headphones that represent the highs more faithfully because all my previous headphones roll off the highs and create what I feel is a dull sound.
-It came down to a choice between Grado, Beyerdynamic, and Audio-Technica, and I preferred the design of the Audio-Technica over the other two especially because the M-40x and MSR-7 were well done.
+In addition, I wanted a pair of headphones that represent the highs more faithfully because all my previous headphones roll off the highs and create a dull sound.
+It came down to a choice between Grado, Beyerdynamic, and Audio-Technica, and I preferred the design of the Audio-Technica over the other two, especially because the M-40x and MSR-7 were well done.

-I’m coming to these from the V-Moda Crossfade 2 Wireless (CF2W), and these are relatively a step down from those.
-There’s creaking and rattling coming from the plastic slider buttons and the headband, which is annoying when I play softer music.
-I have since stopped noticing it as much after much active usage.
+I’m coming to these from the V-Moda Crossfade 2 Wireless (CF2W), relatively a step-down.
+There is creaking and rattling in the plastic slider buttons and the headband, which is annoying when I play soft music.
+I have since stopped noticing it after much active usage.

-It’s still a miss though, and I’m on the lookout for any kind of build failure that may indicate poor quality control, but so far it’s been just a minor annoyance.
+It’s still a miss though, but so far it’s been just a minor annoyance.

-While the outside of the headphone may feel too plasticky for my taste, the inner components seem to be quality as they survived almost as much bending as I subjected both my V-Moda cans to.
+While the outside of the headphones may feel too plastic for my taste, the inner components seem to be quality as they survived almost as much bending as I subjected both my V-Moda cans to.

 I have heard complaints about the mic, so I gave it a try to see if I had the same problem.
 It seems that my particular unit doesn’t have this same issue when using it with a smartphone, so I have nothing bad to report on that front.
 It is apparently not good at reducing ambient noise though, so there’s something to consider.

-These are relatively good stock.
-There is enough room to fit most ears comfortably.
+These are relatively good.
+There is enough room to fit most ears comfortably!
 I noticed a little chafing after a while, and it was starting to irritate me at the end of the day.
-Thankfully, these earpads are easy to swap out.
+Thankfully, these ear pads are easy to swap out.

-The Brainwavz earpads that I replaced with provides a huge amount of real estate for my ears, making these leagues ahead of any over-ears from V-Moda (not that big a hurdle) and sufficient for continuous use over almost half a day for me.
+The Brainwavz ear pads provide a huge amount of real estate for my ears, making these leagues ahead of any over-ears from V-Moda (not that big a hurdle) and sufficient for continuous use over almost half a day.

 The headband is too straight as is, which makes a hotspot at the top of the head.
-I had to bent the headband until the center was curving over my head.
-Less of the headband is touching my head now and it mitigated the hotspot problem.
+I had to bend the headband until the center was curving over my head.
+Less of the headband is touching my head now and it has mitigated the hotspot problem.

 Like most Audio Technica headphones, the driver housings swivel, so that’s nice.
-However, they are still uncomfortable to have around my neck, and since they don’t compact down like the CF2W does, I’m kind of stuck with them like that.
-I have these on for most of my day anyway so it’s not a big issue to me, but it is a mobility factor to take note.
+However, they are still uncomfortable to have around my neck, and since they don’t compact down like the CF2W, I’m kind of stuck with them.
+I have these on for most of my day anyway, so it’s not a big issue, but the mobility factor must be taken note of.

 I haven’t had problems with the connectivity beyond the first day.
-Plugging into my computer took a while as Windows had to look around to find the drivers, but once it installed the proper drivers it functions fine.
-Bluetooth pairing is quick and relatively good at operational distance.
-From what I see, it can’t handle multiple connections or anything fancy like that, but I don’t have any need to do things like that, so no loss to me.
+Plugging into my computer took a while, as Windows had to look around to find the drivers, but once it installed the proper drivers, it functions fine.
+Bluetooth pairing is quick and relatively good on operational distance.
+It can’t handle multiple connections or anything fancy like that, but I don’t have any need to do things like that.

-Now, I have heard various cans that are considered neutral in passing over the last 2 years (HD600, STAX L300, ATH-M50x, etc), but not for long enough to really acclimate to what those sound like, so my impression of what these sound like might be incorrectly framed at the moment.
+Now, I have heard various cans that are considered neutral in passing over the last two years (HD600, STAX L300, ATH-M50x, etc), but not for long enough to really know what those sound like, so my impression can be incorrectly framed at the moment.

-Listening closely, I’m surprised to hear what sounds like a slightly V-shaped response curve from these.
-Given that these are in AT’s Sound Reality line, I was expecting an FR curve closer to neutral than what I’m hearing.
+Listening closely, I’m surprised to hear what sounds like a slightly V-shaped response curve.
+Given that these are in AT’s Sound Reality line, I was expecting a Frequency Range (FR) curve closer to neutral than what I’m hearing.

 The mid range seems relatively normal, although I am noticing some recession in the vocal ranges.

-The treble has no roll-off, so we’re in for the full experience here.
-I hear relatively small but noticeable peaks throughout the treble range (notably at ~8kHz).
+The treble has no roll-off, so we’re in for the full experience.
+I hear relatively small, but noticeable peaks throughout the treble range (notably at ~8kHz).
 This all comes together into a headphone that is quite bright in character without leaving the low end behind, and yet it somehow manages to not be sibilant in most cases (Metalheads, look elsewhere.
-These do not render distorted guitars in very pleasant ways if the mastering doesn’t specifically reduce those frequencies).
+These do not render distorted guitars in very pleasant ways, if the mastering doesn’t specifically reduce those frequencies).

-The big dip at 330 Hz doesn’t seem to detrimentally effect music to me, in fact, I tried dipping that range on an equalizer with my other cans, and it noticeably improved the sound of those too.
-Interesting.
+The big dip at 330 Hz doesn’t seem to detrimentally affect the music, in fact, I tried dipping that range on an equalizer with my other cans, and it noticeably improved the sound of those too.
+Interesting!

-The clarity in the sound is extraordinary for wireless cans.
-I hear much more detail and clarity with these than I do with my wired cans (M-100, CF2W, HE-400S, M-40x) which very much surprised me.
+The clarity in the sound is extraordinary for wireless cans, in fact, I hear much more detail and clarity with these than I do with my wired cans (M-100, CF2W, HE-400S, M-40x).

-The soundstage is wide without being obnoxiously spacious, the imaging seems accurate to me when listening to electronic music.
-I have heard the sound described as a hollow kind of sound, which I suppose is understandable considering, but I prefer this kind of sound to what I perceive as a bloated low midrange present in most other cans I listen to.
+The soundstage is wide without being obnoxiously spacious; the imaging seems accurate to me when listening to electronic music.
+I have heard the sound described as a hollow kind, which I suppose is understandable, but I prefer this kind of sound to what I perceive as a bloated low midrange present in most other cans.

 Overall, I really like the sound signature of these.
 It’s not exactly neutral, but since I’m not an audio professional I’m not looking for something like that.